Minors, Concentrations and Electives

 Students who want more structure in their choices of elective courses may pursue a minor, a concentration, or a second major.

 A minor provides a guided plan of study within a discipline but with fewer requirements than a major.
 Typically, minors require core courses, beginning and advanced coursework in the field, and electives.
-Minors afford students a structured opportunity to enrich or complement their majors, or to engage a separate academic field.
-Most departments and programs offering majors also offer a minor; in addition, a minor is offered in Astronomy.
+Minors afford students a structured opportunity to enrich or complement majors, or to engage a separate academic field.
+Most departments and programs offering majors also offer a minor.
+In addition, stand-alone minors in are offered in the fields of Astronomy and Data for Political Research.

-A concentration provides an interdisciplinary program of study that augments or complements a student’s major.
-Concentrations are designed to require a depth of study in a field that crosses disciplinary boundaries.
-Typically, a concentration will be linked to a student’s major.
-Denison offers concentrations in the following fields: Computational Science, Latin American and Caribbean Studies, Middle East and North African Studies, Narrative Nonfiction, Neuroscience, and Queer Studies.
-In addition, there are a few concentrations available only to majors in certain disciplines (in Economics: Financial Economics, and Economics with a Mathematics Concentration; and, in Geosciences: Geophysics Concentration).
+A concentration provides an interdisciplinary program of study, requiring a depth of study in a field that crosses disciplinary boundaries.
+Denison offers concentrations in the following fields: Computational Science, Latin American and Caribbean Studies, Middle East and North African Studies, Neuroscience, and Queer Studies.
+In addition, there are a few concentrations available only to majors in certain disciplines (in Economics: Financial Economics, and several concentrations within Environmental Studies and Data Analytics).
 Two opportunities similar to a concentration are the Lugar Program and Organizational Studies.
-For further information, please consult Lugar Program, page 192 and Organizational Studies, page 221 regarding these programs.
 Students interested in these fields should talk with appropriate faculty soon after they have begun their Denison careers.